Advocacy Work

 Spirit Weavers Gathering recognizes the importance of Solidarity and Allyship work.
 Over the last eight years we have welcomed women from Australia, Indonesia, Spain, Poland, Germany, Switzerland, Norway, Colombia, Brazil, Argentina, Peru, Guatemala, Costa Rica, Dominican Republic, Mexico, Chile, Canada, Singapore, Kenya, South Korea, Japan, China, Israel, United Arab Emirates, UK, Netherlands, and Latvia.
 We share this work and our Social Advocacy efforts as an Organization, in hopes to lead with clear intentions and transparency, as well as encourage our community to take part in this vital work for themselves.

-Below you will find a few of the programs we have created over the last ten years, and are continually developing and deepening.
+Below you will find a few of the programs we have created over the last thirteen years, and are continually developing and deepening.
 The gathering itself is truly an ever-changing and evolving workshop.
-We have a beautiful opportunity each year to work directly with women within the SW Community for needed shifts and focus.
-Thank you for believing in these small but sincere offerings as we strive to create a empowering gathering for all walks of life.
+We have a beautiful opportunity each year to work directly with women within the SW Community for shifts and focus.
+Thank you for believing in these small but sincere offerings as we strive to create an empowering gathering for all walks of life.

 ALLYSHIP BOOKLET